-Hungry, my little man?"
-Pigs Is Pigs
+Hungry, my little man?" —The scientist.

 Pigs Is Pigs is a 1937Looney Tunes short, directed by Friz Freleng.
 It stars a cute little piglet named Piggy, who loves food so much he steals it off the table and never gets full.
 However, the little fellow bites off more than he can chew when outside the safety of his mother's home, he is invited into the home of a mad scientist.
 Here, he gets more food than he could've ever dreamed...Noted as one of the most infamous Looney Tunes shorts of all time, particularly for its originality with the feeding sequence, Pigs is Pigs has often been parodied in pop culture, including a Shout-Out in the fourth "Treehouse Of Horror" in The Simpsons (Matt Groening even said the feeding sequence was his favorite animated sequence in history).No relation to the oneshot Disney short of the same name.

 Contains examples of: